GGaritaJ/ggExpandableOptions/README.md

 jQuery plugin ggExpandable v1.0
 -developed by GGaritaJ Gerardo Garita-
-Plugin based on jquery to summarize the content on the screen (like steps to follow) and improve navigation on the websites.
+Plugin based on jquery that allows the summary handling of options that execute actions on the websites.
 More info: www.ggaritaj.com info@ggaritaj.com